craftercms/docs/source/site-administrators/studio-configuration.rst

 This section details how to configure settings managed through Crafter Studio.

-To access the configuration settings in Crafter Studio, click on |siteConfig| in the Sidebar,
+To access the configuration settings in Crafter Studio, click on |projectTools| in the Sidebar,

 .. image:: /_static/images/site-admin/configuration-access.png
     :align: center